harryho/blog-hugo/content/hacks/windows-command-3.md

 +++
 tags =  ["windows","cmd"]

 date = "2014-05-04T10:59:31+11:00"
-title = "Windows command & hotkey - 3"
+title = "Windows cmd & hotkey - 3"
 description="A note for everyone who wants to use Commnd and Hot Key as hacker "
 +++

 *This article will continue the topic of Windows command & hotkeys.
-[Part-1](/blog/use-windows-command-hotkey-as-hacker-1) shows you common hotkeys and short command lines for `Run` windnow dialog.
-[Part-2](/os/use-windows-command-hotkey-as-hacker-2) advanced commands and how to create a batch script with all those commands.
+[Part-1](/blog/windows-command-1) shows you common hotkeys and short command lines for `Run` windnow dialog.
+[Part-2](/os/windows-command-2) advanced commands and how to create a batch script with all those commands.
 Here I am going to show you another secret weapon in Windows system-VBScript/JScript*

 ## Breif history